Behringer Truth B2031A Studio Monitor Review

 Corrected Listening Impressions:

-With the grillless tweeter and 29Hz bass extension this speaker is surprisingly not that different that it was for most music.
+With the grillless tweeter and 29Hz bass extension this speaker is surprisingly not that different than it was for most music.
 Bass is a little less punchy and instead deeper.
 Music is a little more clear, and a little more smooth, and a little more refined.
-I still the tweeter is the weak link on this speaker, and unless you want to try and DIY a soft dome into the speaker or add some felt to the wave guide I don't this you can fix it.
+Still the tweeter is the weak link on this speaker, and unless you want to try and DIY a soft dome into the speaker or add some felt to the wave guide I don't this you can fix it.
 The bass response is still super clean and beats any budget subwoofer I've used in the past.
 Not only that, midbass clarity is not compromised by the added extension.
 Even in movies the bass is smooth and understated, not a rumble clusterfuck that you get from floppy bass cannons.

 In stock form the Truth Monitors provide some of the best mid bass clarity that I've heard from a 2 way speaker.
-It's a shame that the tweeter is not as good as the one of the JBL's, and will probably bother you at some point while listening to them.
+It's a shame that the tweeter is not as good as the one on the JBL's, and will probably bother you at some point while listening to them.
 For living room use without DSP correction I would say the Truth monitors are preferred if the JBL LSR308's don't get loud enough.
 Also, if you are a home theater person(I won't judge) you are going to need a subwoofer if you need deep bass response.

 If you are planning for desktop use keep in mind that the Behringer Truth B2031A speakers are huge, and were too big for my tiny desk to get the best imaging.
 Best placement is probably a little outside of the near field(arm's reach) and closer to side walls.
 Downside is that you don't want too wide of a placement, so you need to sit further back the wider you set the speakers.
 Placement is going to be a balancing act of compromise, but if you want loud, well built, clean speakers, these fit the bill.